Skip to content

 Employee-state determination

 For each employee: which state is their work-state?
-Most cases are straightforward (employee lives and works in one state).
-The harder cases — employees who travel for work, employees who split time between locations, employees in convenience-rule states — require careful determination before withholding setup.
+Most cases are straightforward (the employee lives and works in one state).
+The harder cases — employees who travel for work, employees who split time between locations, employees in convenience-rule states — require careful determination before withholding setup, because the work-state assignment drives every downstream account.

 Nexus coordination with your CPA

 Nexus determination is ultimately a tax-opinion question for your CPA or EA.
-We coordinate the analysis: gathering the relevant facts (employee locations, business activities, registration requirements), routing the questions to your CPA, then configuring QuickBooks Payroll based on the resulting nexus position.
-We don’t render tax opinions ourselves.
+We coordinate the analysis: gathering the relevant facts (employee locations, business activities, registration thresholds), routing the questions to your CPA, then configuring QuickBooks Payroll based on the resulting nexus position.
+We don’t render tax opinions ourselves — and payroll nexus often travels with sales-tax nexus, so the two get checked together.

 State account registration

-In each state where you have employees: state withholding account registration with the state revenue department, SUI account registration with the state labor or employment department, and any state-specific local accounts.
-We coordinate the registrations so payroll can run on schedule.
+In each state where you have employees: state withholding account registration with the revenue department, SUI account registration with the labor or employment department, and any state-specific local accounts.
+We coordinate the registrations so payroll can run on schedule, and we confirm the new-employer SUI rate and taxable wage base are entered correctly before the first run.

 Reciprocity certificate workflow

-For employees eligible for reciprocity: identifying applicable agreements, collecting the appropriate state non-residency certificates from employees (each state has its own form), filing certificates with the employer, and configuring QuickBooks Payroll to withhold for the residence state rather than the work state.
+For employees eligible for reciprocity: identifying applicable agreements, collecting the appropriate state non-residency certificate from each employee (each state has its own form — Pennsylvania’s REV-419, for example), filing certificates with the employer, and configuring QuickBooks Payroll to withhold for the residence state rather than the work state.
+Missing certificates default the employee back to work-state withholding and create refund headaches at filing.

 Convenience-of-employer configuration

 For businesses with employees in or working remotely for employers in NY, CT, PA, NJ, DE, or NE: analyzing how the convenience rule applies to each affected employee, coordinating the tax position with your CPA, and configuring QuickBooks Payroll withholding to match the determined position.
-The most consequential and most-often-missed multi-state work.
+The most consequential and most-often-missed multi-state work — and the one that surfaces as double-taxation at year-end when it’s skipped.

 Local tax account setup

-In states with local taxes (PA, OH, NY, MD, others): identifying which localities have applicable taxes for each employee, registering for the appropriate local tax accounts (separate from state withholding accounts), and configuring QuickBooks Payroll to withhold and remit local taxes accurately.
-One of the more commonly missed pieces.
+In states with local taxes (PA, OH, KY, NY, MD, and others): identifying which localities have applicable taxes for each employee — PA EIT by PSD code, Ohio municipal tax via RITA or the CCA, NYC resident tax — registering for the appropriate local accounts (separate from state withholding), and configuring QuickBooks Payroll to withhold and remit accurately.
+One of the more commonly missed pieces, often discovered only when a local authority mails a notice.

 QuickBooks Payroll multi-state configuration

-In QuickBooks Payroll: per-employee state assignment, withholding configuration, SUI rate entry, local tax setup, reciprocity flags, convenience-rule withholding adjustments.
-The system-side work that makes the registration work actually flow into per-paycheck calculations.
+In QuickBooks Payroll: per-employee work-state assignment, withholding configuration, SUI rate entry, local-tax setup, reciprocity flags, and convenience-rule withholding adjustments.
+The system-side work that makes the registrations actually flow into per-paycheck calculations — the calculations QuickBooks runs are only as correct as the account setup behind them.

 New-state expansion support

-When you hire your first employee in a new state, the engagement that handles it correctly: nexus check with your CPA, registration in the new state, certificate workflow if reciprocity applies, QuickBooks Payroll configuration, and verification of first payroll for that employee.
-Whether as an ad-hoc engagement or as part of an ongoing monthly retainer.
+When you hire your first employee in a new state, the engagement that handles it correctly: nexus check with your CPA, registration in the new state, certificate workflow if reciprocity applies, QuickBooks Payroll configuration, and verification of the first payroll for that employee.
+Whether as an ad-hoc engagement or as part of an ongoing monthly retainer — getting the first hire in a state right is far cheaper than unwinding a pattern after several have stacked up.

 Fixed-fee setup, monthly retainer for ongoing.